-5.1 Keeping Children Safe in Education (KCSIE) remains in force throughout the response to coronavirus (COVID-19).
+5.1 Keeping Children Safe in Education (KCSIE) remained in force throughout the response to coronavirus (COVID-19).
+Guidance on keeping children safe in education continues to support the response to a pandemic if needed.

 The department has issued non-statutory interim guidance on safeguarding in schools, colleges and other providers during the coronavirus outbreak.
 This guidance supports governing bodies, proprietors, senior leadership teams and designated safeguarding leads to continue to have appropriate regard to KCSIE and keep their children safe.
 It suggests where schools and colleges might consider safeguarding policy and process differently when compared to business as usual.